IMAP-Science-Operations-Center/imap_sdc_website/software.md

 [supporting documentation](https://github.com/IMAP-Science-Operations-Center/imap-data-access/blob/main/README.md) for
 further details.

-A simple example of how to query and download data is provided below:
+Some examples of how to query and download data is provided below:

 ### Installation and Help